Opal Plumstead: Reception and analysis

 The Guardian published a number of reviews from young readers, who generally praised the novel and Opal's character, although one reviewer believed that the book had a bunch of "flaws" and opined that Opal acted too childish for her age.
 Another young reader wrote an article about the suffragettes in the novel, and felt that Wilson "beautifully explains" Opal's perception of the suffragettes in the book.
 They believed that the novel was "very sensitive to the complexities of the situation" by featuring Opal's mother being negative about the movement, and also opined that more writers should focus on educating readers.
 They also called the novel "entertaining" and noted that it provided them with much knowledge about the suffragettes.
 National Geographic Kids called the novel a "cooker".
 Additionally, Heather Sandlin from The Guardian put the novel on her list of young adult novels that featured the suffragettes in an article to celebrate the release of the 2015 film Suffragette.
 Sandlin opined, "Through her newfound friendship, [Opal] is plunged into the world of the Suffragettes and the rights that they so bravely fight for.
 The passionate women she encounters will teach Opal that integrity and hope are never truly lost".
+Duncan Hall from The Argus noted how it "wasn't necessarily the urge to vote" which touched Wilson's female readers regarding the novel, as Wilson herself noted in an interview that with him that readers were surprised at Morgan being killed in the war.